Everything you ever wanted to know about storing and preserving chicken eggs.

 How to Pickle Eggs

 Small eggs are best used for pickling.
 Their small size allows the pickling solution to penetrate the eggs thoroughly which ensures better preservation.
 Small eggs will also pack into jars easier, and you want to minimize the amount of empty space within each jar of pickled eggs.
-After the jars have been water-bathed, you will want to let them cool and make sure the lids on the jars have sealed.
-Once cool, the pickled eggs can be stored in a cool, dark location for several months.
-It is a good idea to the let the eggs ‘season’ for 2-4 weeks before enjoying your pickled eggs.
-To further extend the shelf-life of pickled eggs, keep the jars in the refrigerator.
+After the jars have been packed with the eggs and warm spiced vinegar, you will want to let them cool.
+Once cool, the pickled eggs can be stored in the refrigerator for several months.
+It is a good idea to let the eggs ‘season’ for 2-4 weeks before enjoying your pickled eggs.
 Refrigerated pickled eggs will last up to 6 months.

 Oiling fresh eggs may sound strange, but it is a great way to add an additional protective layer around the egg to extend its shelf-life.
 Fresh eggs should be allowed to rest for at least 24 hours before they are oiled.
 The resting period allows for the natural escape of carbon dioxide from within the egg.
 The eggs should be allowed to rest at room temperature, and they should be completely dry (no condensation) before oiling.
 To oil the fresh eggs, follow these steps: